-The Pride City Quilt Guild was established in 1985 to bring together a community of quilters, to provide a forum in which to share their experiences, and exchange ideas and techniques.
+The Pride City Quilt Guild was established on September 16, 1985, to bring together a community of quilters, to provide a forum in which to share their experiences, and exchange ideas and techniques.
 Many of our members belong to more than one guild; see the Resources page for information on other guilds in our area.

 We meet monthly on the third Monday at Westminster Presbyterian Church, 10 University Circle in Pueblo, CO.
-Registration opens at 9:00a and the meeting begins at 9:30a.
-Following a short business meeting we share our latest projects, serve refreshments, and have some type of program.
+Registration opens at 9:00a, and the meeting begins at 9:30a.
+Following our business meeting we have our program; we then have a short break and refreshments are available.
+The drawing for our monthly in-house winners, and the sharing of our latest projects finishes the day.
 Guests are always welcome; guest fee is $3.
-Our November/December meeting is the exception; the date is announced in the Newsletter.

 Annually we sponsor the Southern Colorado Regional Quilt Show in April.
-The Show is held at the El Pueblo History Museum in downtown Pueblo and is a free event.
-The Quilt & Stitch Expo in Pueblo was previously held over the weekend during our Show, in the Convention Center two blocks away.
+The Show is held at the El Pueblo History Museum in downtown Pueblo and is a free event, showcasing over 100 quilts from quilters throughout the region.

 PCQG goes to the Colorado State Fair!
 We host a booth in the Creative Arts building in which we display a few of the quilts made for charity during the past year, and have a quilting frame set up at which some of our members will hand quilt during Fair hours.

 Membership in our Guild is $25, and runs on the calendar year.
-We currently have nearly 100 members!
-With such a large membership, only 15 members are asked to bring treats each month; each of us have a turn about twice per year.
+Nine or ten members are asked to bring treats each month; each of us have a turn two or three times per year.
 Also, we put a quarter in the basket at break time each month to defray the cost of coffee and kitchen supplies.